Share this Post

 After BuzzFeed first published this project, it spread across the internet and the globe.
 We mapped the project’s pickups and shares from February 26, 2015, to March 6, 2015.
 In just nine days, this project was covered by websites and blogs in 25 countries and 20 U.S. states.
 Below, you can see a map of the pickups.
 The larger the bubble, the more pickups per location.

 You can also check out highlights from this project below:

-At Fractl, we devote at least 30 minutes a day to link reclamation.
+Fractl is an industry leading content marketing agency, and we devote at least 30 minutes a day to link reclamation.
 To complete this process, we’ve developed a series of tools and processes to help us track when our content gets picked up by publishers.
 Using our records from Reverse Photoshopping Comic Covers, we identified each unique URL’s IP address and date of publication and used the IP addresses to pinpoint a location for that pickup.